mriddle/mriddle/_pages/about.md

 # Matthew Riddle

-Staff Software Engineer at Be My Eyes, working to improve the lives of the blind and visually impaired through technology.
+Staff Software Engineer at Be My Eyes, working to improve the lives of people who are blind or have low vision through technology

 With 16 years of experience across startups and global companies, he's moved between management and IC roles, always focusing on high-impact modernization, solving